 Outreach Duties (5%)

-Participates in outreach and educational activities, including resource fairs, community meetings, and training to JHU faculty, staff and students.
+Participates in outreach and educational activities, including resource fairs, community meetings, and training for JHU faculty, staff, and students.

 Demonstrated commitment to the principles of diversity, equity, inclusion, and belonging.